Angular correlations in neutron-gamma reactions: Description of ( ) reactions on some nuclei

-For the case of ($n-\gamma$) reaction $^{117}$Sn with low energy neutrons there are only two resonances which are close to thermal neutron energy \cite{Mughabghab}: $p$-wave resonance with total spin 1 at the energy $E_p=1.327 eV$ and two $s$-wave resonances with spin 1 at the energy $E_{s0}=-81.02 eV$ and with spin 1 at $E_{s1}=38.80 eV$.
-Therefore, looking for the correlations with gamma transitions from $p$-wave resonance we keep only terms with the total spin 1.
-The corresponding matrix elements defined in eqs. (\ref{BWamp}) and (\ref{BWampSP}) are:
+To apply our results for analysis of recent experiment on $^{117}$Sn one can use the calculated correlation coefficients for a target with spin $1/2$ for $M1$ ($g=1$ and $p=0$) and $E1$ ($g=1$ and $p=1$) $\gamma$ transitions to the ground state with spin 0 presented in appendix \ref{App12}.
+For the case of ($n-\gamma$) reaction $^{117}$Sn with low energy neutrons there are only two resonances which are close to thermal neutron energy \cite{Mughabghab}: the $p$-wave resonance with total spin 1 at the energy $E_p=1.327 eV$ and two $s$-wave resonances with spin 1 at the energy $E_{s0}=-81.02 eV$ and with spin 1 at $E_{s1}=38.80 eV$.
+Therefore, looking for the correlations with $\gamma$ transitions from $p$-wave resonance we keep only terms with the total spin 1.
+The corresponding matrix elements defined in eqs. (\ref{BWamp}) and (\ref{BWampSP}) are

 and

 Therefore, we obtain